sy-anwar/bank-website/README.md

 # bank-website

 Bank website that uses bank API.
-Made with framework react js.
+Made with framework ReactJs.

+[Migrate repo from gitlab to github]